 ATSIP Building 1 James Cook University Drive Townsville, QLD 4811

 Ian has 20 years experience as a leader in the fields of environmental management, scientific research, communications and outreach.
 He has worked on every continent with reaseach focused on coastal habitat restoration, sportsfishing and ecotourism, coral reef ecology, climate change impacts on the marine environment and land-based effects on coastal waters.
 Ian is passonate about science communication.
 He was a Communications Manager at James Cook University for five years and is a Founder and Director of Cinematic Science, a media company that focusses on science stories.
-In 2016 Ian was named as a James Cook University Rising Star, an Advanced Queensland Digital Champion, followed by a Queensland Tall Poppy award in 2017.
+In 2016 Ian was named as a James Cook University Rising Star, and an Advance Queensland Digital Champion, followed by a Queensland Tall Poppy award in 2017.

 PhD (2015) - James Cook University

 MSc (1st Class Honours) - The University of Auckland

 Postgraduate Diploma in Environmental Management - The University of Auckland